shafny/nytrozen-sdk/README.md

-# nytrozen-sdk-rest
+# nytrozen-sdk
-The maven rest module of nytrozen SDK
+The nytrozen sdk is a multi modular maven project which provides a server side framework for J2EE projects.